Chapter 19:

 CREEEAAAAAK!

 Jadwiga felt something shake around her.
-She walked around the edge of the dorm and found the source.
-The dome was opening up the view.
+She walked around the edge of the dome and found the source.
+The dome was moving the shutter, creating an opening in the dome.
 It was being opened by Kitezh from inside the observatory.

-Jadwiga looked through the opened door, and glanced around.
+Jadwiga looked through the opening of the dome and glanced around.

 BANG!